 “Firecracker Boys” Author to Give Egan Lecture

 In 1958, Father of the H-bomb, Edward Teller, unveiled his plan to create an instant harbor on the coast of Alaska by exploding a string of nuclear bombs.
 Instead he accidentally helped launch the environmental movement.
-With accompanying slides, O’Neill will tell the story of Project Chariot—how a small Eskimo village, along with a handful of Alaska scientists and conservationists, thwarted Teller’s scheme and sparked a new era of environmental awareness.
+With accompanying slides, author of The Firecracker Boys, Dan O’Neill, will tell the story of Project Chariot—how a small Eskimo village, along with a handful of Alaska scientists and conservationists, thwarted Teller’s scheme and sparked a new era of environmental awareness.

 Dan O’Neill has written three books of literary non-fiction.
 His first, The Firecracker Boys, is a political history.
 It won the Outstanding Alaskana Award from the Alaska Library Association, and for it O’Neill was named 1994 Alaska Historian of the Year by the Alaska Historical Society.
 An updated version has recently been released, and the book is under option to HBO for a feature film.